Winningone/QuestZombie/README.md

 * Automatically completes quests
 * Optional escort quest confirmation
 * Works during raid groups if enabled
+* Adds ability to use number keys to select quest rewards with 1 being the upper left reward and progressing left to right then top to bottom.
+* An intelligent reward selection system (In Development)

 **Smart Reward Selection**

+The intelligent reward system is implemented for the following classes:

+* Hunter
+* Rogue
+* Warrior
+* Paladin

+Additional classes will be added in future updates.

+Because reward scoring logic must account for many gear combinations and special cases, **player testing is important**.
+Feedback from real gameplay helps refine the selection system.

 The addon evaluates quest rewards based on: